dan-ignat/minerva/README.md

 - the path to *run.yaml* (specified on the command line above)
 - the paths specified in *run.yaml*

-### Run config
+### Run Config

-Configuration of a Minerva run is done via a YAML file, which we refer to as *run.yaml*, but it may have any name.
+Configuration of a Minerva run is done via a YAML file, which we often refer to as *run.yaml*, but it may have any name.

 It is validated against *src/main/resources/run.schema.json*, using JSON Schema.